rdzman/test/CONTRIBUTING.md

 name in the issue tracker, indicating whether or not all tests passed.

 After your pull request has been reviewed and approved by a MATPOWER Collaborator, it can be merged into the upstream MATPOWER repository.
+Once this has happened the pull request is closed and your contributions are part of the project and available to the world!
+Congratulations and many thanks!

 ### Git Workflow and Branching Model